oRABiiA/WEB-HW3/README.md

 # WEB-FullStack-Project HW2
-The implementation of the Interactive Infographics for HW2 in the WEB course
+The implementation of the Interactive Infographics for the WEB course
 <br>
 <br>
 If you wish to clone the repo into your workspace, please consider the following: